mjwaddell1/Python/OddEven/ReadMe.md

 ![image](https://github.com/mjwaddell1/Python/assets/35202179/3ec7d602-0cba-4893-babe-494ac451277f)

-The question is: Will the neural network ignore the random value during training?<br/>
+Question: Will the neural network ignore the random value during training?<br/>

 Based on several runs, the random value is not ignored and full training is not achieved.<br/>
 Replacing the random value with a constant (0) produces correct training.<br/>